cochlearai/sense-nodejs/Readme.md

 npm run build
 ```

-This command is doing two things :
-- Creating protobuff and grpc files definition that will be used by the library
-- Building and bundling the library in one js file.
+This command build and bundle the library in one js file, and create the typescript definition file.

 You can have access to all library file in the `./build` folder.